 These figures represent crashes where speed is directly recorded by Police as a contributing factor, however speed is a contributing factor to the severity of every crash.
 The faster a vehicle is travelling, the greater the force of impact and, in general, the greater the severity of injuries.
 These figures are no reflection on the posted speed limit.
+2014/10 Output to the greater the severity of the greater the grea has been re-extracted and updated in this report.

 ^{2018/19} Quarter 1 data are not available, and therefore we could not calculate the annual figure for that year.

-^{10.} This indicator includes skateboards, in-line skates and wheeled pedestrians (such as wheelchairs and mobility scooters).
+This indicator includes skateboards in line skates and wheeled pedestrians (such as wheeleboards and mehility esset)

-^{11.} Data for this indicator are sourced from a live administrative database, and the number of claims for previous years has been re-extracted and updated in this report.
+This indicator includes skateboards, in-line skates and wheeled pedestrians (such as wheelchairs and mobility scooters).
+Data for this indicator are sourced from a live administrative database, and the number of claims for previous years